 SGGP

-In an effort to tighten AI regulation, key European Union (EU) lawmakers have agreed on several amendments to a draft artificial intelligence (AI) regulation to curb generative AI, such as ChatGPT.
+In a bid to tighten AI regulation, key European Union (EU) lawmakers have agreed on several amendments to draft artificial intelligence (AI) regulations to curb generative AI, such as ChatGPT.

 Panasonic Connect Corporation has helped employees in Japan use AI systems to improve productivity.
 Photo: Nikkei Asia |